CU-DBMI/screensaver/README.md

 ### Other customization

 Shapes, colors, and other settings customizable in source code.
-Time-consuming calculations are cached indefinitely in `localStorage`, so clear this if making changes code.
+Time-consuming calculations are cached indefinitely in `localStorage`, so clear this if making changes.

 ### Acknowledgements